 The Health and Safety Inspection is a tool used by Housing and Residential Education to check on the cleanliness status of each apartment suite, to address any maintenance concerns discovered by staff, and to assist residents in getting into a cleaning routine.
 Health and Safety Inspections are conducted once or twice each semester by Resident Assistants and maintenance staff of the Department of Housing and Residential Education.
 Residents are usually notified of the date and time frame when Health and Safety Inspections will be conducted (thought inspections may happen at anytime).
 Residents should prepare their apartments prior to the Health and Safety Inspection.
 If residents fail their health and safety inspection, they will be documented and, when necessary, the Department will step in to address cleanliness concerns.
 If the Department needs to address cleanliness concerns, the residents of the apartment suite will be charged for the labor and supplies related to cleaning and maintenance needs of the apartment.
 In addition, it is a violation of housing policy to fail a health and safety inspection and this failure will be a part of the student’s conduct record.

-In the event that roommates cannot resolve an issue despite completing a roommate agreement and meeting with their RA for a room mediation, residents can obtain a Room Change Request Form at the service desk in either University Village building.
+In the event that roommates cannot resolve an issue despite completing a roommate agreement and meeting with their RA for a room mediation, residents can submit a Room Change Request Form online when the room change request form is available.
 After residents complete this form, it will be submitted to Assignments staff for review.
 Residents will then meet with the Community Director and discuss the room change request, at which point Assignments staff will approve or deny the request.
 All cases will be reviewed and handled on a case-by-case basis.

 New Residents to University Village should first talk to all their roommates about what their are bringing to ensure there are not duplicated items in kitchens and living rooms.